Learn how to use your Cricut Maker to make cubby labels for desk drawer organizers that keep your workspace neat, clean, and functional.

 I don’t know what it is about a desk drawer, but no matter how many times it gets organized, it always seems to become a big hot mess all over again in just a few weeks.
-You know the deal, you give everything a place in a separate little divided spot of one of those tray organizers you pick up from the office supply store.
-And the drawer looks so nice and neat.
+You know the deal, you give everything a place in a separate little divided spot of one of those tray organizers you pick up from the office supply store, and the drawer looks so nice and neat.

-But then your kid takes the tape to hang up a Do Not Enter sign on his door, and your husband needs thirty rubber bands for who-knows-what, and 14 of the 15 pens you had magically disappear.
+But then your kid takes the tape to hang up a Do Not Enter sign on his door, and your partner needs thirty rubber bands for who-knows-what, and 14 of the 15 pens you had magically disappear.
 So you go parading through the house lecturing the fam on how they need to put things back after they use them.

 Solution For A Messy Desk Drawer